 New streamlined governance framework was introduced in June 2019.

 The goals are to be more supportive of management in the face of constant change in the media environment and to improve the communication between the management, the board and the membership.

 The framework presented to The Board Members gathered in Glasgow on June 3, 2019, highlights three pillars that are the core of the work of WAN-IFRA: Press Freedom and Journalism, Media Sustainability, and Media Innovation.

-The new structure creates an Executive Board of up to eleven members which will work with senior management as needed to aid in the success of the organization.
+The new structure creates an Executive Board of up to eleven members, working with senior management to aid the organisation’s success.

-The structure also includes a Supervisory Board that is quite similar in number and function to the previous Board of Directors.
-The role of this board is to approve the strategy and budget of the association, elect the Executive Board and to represent the association to the membership and the membership to the association.
+The structure also includes a Supervisory Board similar in number and function to the previous Board of Directors.
+The role of this board is to approve the strategy and budget of the association, elect the Executive Board and represent the association to the membership and the membership with the association.

 Creating a structure that supports the association is an important step.
-Success is when we breathe life into the structure and rededicate ourselves to the important work of WAN-IFRA.
+Success is when we breathe life into the structure and rededicate ourselves to the critical work of WAN-IFRA.

 The Supervisory Board has a community-engagement role with decision-making power.
-It takes responsibility for the strategic planning of our programmes and the patronage of the association It embodies the values and missions of WAN-IFRA.
+It takes responsibility for the strategic planning of our programmes and the association’s patronage.
+It embodies the values and missions of WAN-IFRA.
 It drives its programmes and activities.
-That power is shared and distributed among all constituencies and communities represented by our Advisory Boards, Regional Committees and Association representatives sitting in the Supervisory Board.
-It is designed to help the organization to focus on the activities that contribute most to WAN-IFRA’s overall objectives.
+That power is distributed among all constituencies and communities represented by our Advisory Boards, Regional Committees and Association representatives on the Supervisory Board.
+It is designed to help the organisation to focus on the activities that contribute most to WAN-IFRA’s overall objectives.

 The role of the Supervisory Board is to: